kamesh2229/Kubernetes/README.md

 Kubernetes objects are persistent entities in the Kubernetes system.Kubernetes uses these entities to represent the state of the cluster.
 Using these objects one can understand what containerized applications are running on which nodes.

+Every kubernetes object can be created using a manifest file and it is written in YAML.
+The mainfest file mainly consists of below 4 properties mainly as well it can contain some additional properties as well.

+apiVersion:
+kind:
+metadata:
+spec:

 The different Kubernetes objects available are as below

 1) Pods